Are you in the market for a new family pet and considering a chinchilla.

 You can also use dehumidifiers to keep humidity at proper levels.

-I currently use this humidifier here (Link to Amazon) always to ensure the humidity in my basement remains around 40-60%.
+I currently use this dehumidifier at all times, to ensure the humidity in my basement remains around 40-60%.

-You can also use these Chinchilla chiller stone pads (Link to Amazon) to allow your chinchilla an easy sitting platform to cool down.
+You can also use these Chinchilla chiller stone pads to allow your chinchilla an easy sitting platform to cool down.

 Both work great and would be my top recommendations.